yatoogamii/doc-surround/README.md

-# Surround.vim is a plugin for surrounding words on Vim
+# Documentation for the plugin Surround Vim

-#### if you haven't installed it yet, come here : https://vimawesome.com/plugin/surround-vim
+#### if you haven't installed it yet, come here : https://github.com/tpope/vim-surround

 ## Adding surrounding